eatmyvenom/HyArcade/docs/AVOIDING-API-LIMITATIONS.md

 This approach requires either a bit of trust or good security knowledge and extreme flexability.
 With this you can in theory make a mod that simply uses someone elses keys while they are in game.
 So you go through this process: `join server -> get new key -> use key -> disable on server disconnect`.
 With this you can have alot of people constantly pulling your data for you.
 However you need a cluster broker which tells each client what to do and can handle unexpected disconnects.
 I highly advise telling people if your mod does this!

-# Concluding

-This is obviously abusive and not a great thing to do, however given that I am the only one operating what I am doing and causing a lower amount of requests to go through other sources, I feel not too bad about it.